PMassicotte/eemR/cran-comments.md

 ## Win builder

-* There were no errors reported for R-release and R-devel.
+* There were no errors or notes reported for R-release and R-devel.